Using Smartphones And Neck Pain – A Pain In The Neck

 In Singapore, 4.4 million or 80% of our population are active mobile social users – that’s a 56% increase from 2014.
-We spend an average of 3 hours daily on our mobile devices, straining our necks along the way.
+We spend an average of 3 hours daily on our mobile devices, straining our necks and causing neck pain along the way.

 The Bigger, The Better